-Experiments using various modifiers of enzymatic reactions suggested that, as in the case of cannabielsoin (CBE) formation from CBD, CBD monomethylether (CBEM) was formed from CBDM by the monooxygenase system including cytochrome P450.
+Experiments using various modifiers of enzymatic reactions suggested that, as in the case of cannabielsoin (CBE) formation from CBD, CBD monomethylether (CBDM) was formed from the monooxygenase system including cytochrome P450.

 When cannabidiol dimethyl ether (CBDD), in which phenolic hydroxyl groups of CBD are masked with methyl groups, was incubated with liver microsomes and a reduced nicotinamide adenine dinucleotide phosphate-generating system, 1S, 2R-epoxy-CBDD was identified by GC-MS .